Pieter-Cawood/Image-segmentation/README.md

 # Image-segmentation
-Background Segmentation Gaussian Mixture Models &amp; Deep Learning
+Background Segmentation Gaussian Mixture Models &amp; Deep Learning.

+You will need to implement these models as described below, and both train and analyse them using our labelled dataset.
+You will then need to write a 4 – 6 page report on your findings using the IEEE proceedings doublecolumn LATEX template.
+You will also have to write a 1 page reflection discussing your experience of the puzzle-solving process.

 ## Gaussian Mixture Model (GMM)